Taxonomy and the discovery of new species

 Impact of new species and taxonomic revisions

-The discovery of every new species impacts the currently accepted classification system and regular taxonomic revisions are therefore necessary to keep track of potential changes and implications.
+The discovery of every new species impacts on the currently accepted classification system and regular taxonomic revisions are therefore necessary to keep track of potential changes and implications.
 For a group of similar species, this involves comparing the original descriptions and ideally the type material (the specimen(s) upon which the original description was based, usually deposited in a museum collection).

 This can be challenging as older type specimens in particular, often dating from the 19th century, can be in rather poor condition.
 Also, the descriptions may be difficult to compare; they might be written across several centuries, in different languages or using different terminology.
 Therefore, freshly sampled specimens in good condition are essential to complement any missing information.